Last Updated: December 14, 2024

 Career Highlights

-She was offered a contract for $75 dollars a week with MGM in 1924, but she initially only received small and sometimes unbilled roles.
+Joan was offered a contract for $75 dollars a week with MGM in 1924, but she initially only received small and sometimes unbilled roles.
 This was primarily due to MGM's head of publicity, Pete Smith, not liking her last name, LeSueur, and believing it to sound similar to "sewer."
 To fix this issue, Smith presented readers of the "Movie Weekly" magazine with a poll of names in the form of a game.
 The top pick from the national poll was "Joan Arden," but after they realized another actress was born with that name, they settled on the second most popular "Crawford."
 She didn't care for the surname and wanted her first name to be pronounced "Jo Ann," but those were minor gripes.

 She was continually frustrated by the small size and low caliber of the roles in which she was being cast.
 Her ambition and determination led to her being given bigger parts, and Crawford displayed those qualities throughout her career.
 She worked at improving her dance skills and started to perform in competitions around town to increase her name recognition.
 The strategy worked, and she starred in the 1925 silent film "Sally, Irene, and Mary."
 Soon, Crawford was frequently being tapped by MGM to play the love interest in their films.
 When sound movies became more popular, some actors struggled to transition or elected not to do sound movies, but Crawford transitioned to the enhanced medium seamlessly in the 1929 film "Untamed."

-She spent the 20s refining her persona, one that was, according to F. Scott Fitzgerald, the best example of a flapper.
+Joan spent the 1920s refining her persona, one that was, according to F. Scott Fitzgerald, the best example of a flapper.
 She portrayed a kind of stoic sophistication and timeless glamour.
 She represented the ideal, free-spirited, chic kind of woman, and this was a persona that women of the 1920s wanted to emulate.
 By the mid-thirties, MGM had begun casting her in more sophisticated roles that highlighted her glamorous aspects.
-In 1932, she starred in the Oscar winning film "Grand Hotel" with Greta Garbo.
+In 1932, she starred in the Oscar-winning film "Grand Hotel" with Greta Garbo.
 She filmed three romantic dramas with Clark Gable from 1934 to 1936.
 She was one of MGM's most popular actresses of the decade.
 In the late 1930s, her popularity had declined, and she was being given minor roles more sporadically.
-In 1938, a controversial article titled "Box Office Poison" argued that actors such as Greta Garbo, Mae West and Crawford be let out of their contracts with large movie studios because their films weren't selling tickets.
+In 1938, a controversial article titled "Box Office Poison" argued that actors such as Greta Garbo, Mae West, and Crawford should be let out of their contracts with large movie studios because their films weren't selling tickets.
 It made the rounds in the film circles and started the trend of "Box Office Poison" lists.

 Getty Images

-Crawford signed a $500,000 three-film deal with Warner Bros in 1943, and her first film "Hollywood Canteen" received three Oscar nominations.
+Crawford signed a $500,000, three-film deal with Warner Bros in 1943, and her first film, "Hollywood Canteen," received three Oscar nominations.
 She continued to rise out of her slump with her 1945 film "Mildred Pierce," which was a hit at the box office and with critics.
 Although the director protested her being cast and was critical of her throughout, she won an Academy Award for Best Actress.
 She continued to produce successful films for Warner Bros. throughout the decade but asked to be released in 1952 because she felt they were giving her weak films.
 After she left, she filmed the critical success "Sudden Fear," which earned her an Academy Award nomination in 1953.
 Her career was stable but unremarkable throughout the rest of the decade.
-She would receive a BAFTA nomination for the 1962 film "Whatever Happened to Baby Jane?" but that was to be her last hit.
+She would receive a BAFTA nomination for the 1962 film "Whatever Happened to Baby Jane?," but that was to be her last hit.

 Personal Life